Jacob-Stevens-Haas/seattle/docs/README.md

 1. `make html`
 If you get build errors, try to google them to figure out what you should change.
 Ask for help.
 The google group tends to be pretty responsive.
+1. Check your highest-level .gitignore file for `source/` and `build/` and remove them if they are present (or add an exception for `docs/source` and `docs/build`).
 1. Create a file `index.html` in docs/.
 As the only line, it should have:
 ```
 <meta http-equiv="refresh" content="0; url=./build/html/index.html" />
 ```
 GitHub pages looks for an index.html file at the top of your docs/ folder.
 Just have it redirect to docs/build/html/index.html.
+1. Verify that you have a `docs/.nojekyll` file.
+It should be empty.
 1. Push your changes to GitHub and merge with master
 1. Go to the settings tab on your github repo and enable Github Pages from the master/docs folder.